 The practice of dental medicine is not an exact science, and there are no guarantees that any particular treatment will be successful or will sufficiently prevent future complications.
-However, there are cases where a dentist clearly breaches the standard of care by, for example, extracting the wrong tooth or causing nerve damage with an injection.
+However, there are cases where a dentist clearly breaches the standard of care by, for example, extracting the wrong tooth or causing permanent nerve damage with a botched injection.
 There are also not-so-clear cases of breached duty, and those cases are usually aided through the testimony of a trained medical expert witness, usually someone who is licensed to practice dentistry and has experience in the same specialty as the defendant.

 For example, if you file a medical malpractice case against an oral surgeon, your lawyer might retain a medical expert who has also practiced oral surgery, or who at least has professional knowledge with the procedure that led to the alleged malpractice.
 This expert witness would then offer detailed testimony as to: